ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

 or exposure to some disease.
-In these cases, the entity taking the measurement is not interested in people's individual responses but rather in aggregated data (e.g., how many users visit URL X), but conventional methods require collecting individual response and then aggregating it, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
+In these cases, the entity taking the measurement is not interested in people's individual responses but rather in aggregated data (e.g., how many users visit URL X), but conventional methods require collecting individual responses and then aggregating it, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.